Firm denied appeal of €453,000 award to man who lost half his foot

 When the case went ahead, Mr McLaughlin told the truth, the trial judge, Mr Justice Michael Hanna found.
 He found Michael and Charlie McDaid had “created and promulgated” an entirely false and implausible story that a lorry had run over his foot so they could put in a fraudulent insurance claim.

-The judge did not believe the evidence of Damien McDaid who claimed the false story was agreed between him and Mr McLaughlin as they drove to Altnegelvin Hospital in Derry, where doctors Mr McLaughlin from a life-threatening injury but had to amputate half of his right foot.
+The judge did not believe the evidence of Damien McDaid who claimed the false story was agreed between him and Mr McLaughlin as they drove to Altnegelvin Hospital in Derry, where doctors had to amputate half of his right foot.

 The judge did not believe Mr McLaughlin had been in any state to “hatch such a story” as he was being driven to hospital because he was in huge distress, losing a lot of blood and going in an out of consciousness.